YangPhD84/multiGMF/README.md

 # Reproducibility Notes

-* Start MATLAB from a clean session and run the scripts from the repository root or the directory specified above.
-* Activate only one dataset-loading or dataset-selection block at a time.
-* Keep the full `fmultiGMF.m` call as the default configuration in both evaluation scripts.
+- The evaluation code performs 10 repetitions of 10-fold cross-validation, with `Count_CV = 10` and `nCV = 10`.
+- The parameter analyses reported in Tables 2 and 3 use the first complete 10-fold cross-validation run (`num = 1`) on Fdataset.
+- Parameter selection is based on the complete result obtained after all 10 folds of this fixed run have been evaluated, rather than on the result of a single fold.
+- Keep the 10-fold partition, fold assignments, random seed, association masking procedure, WKNN preprocessing procedure, and evaluation order identical across all candidate parameter settings.
-* For every outer fold, mask all held-out test associations before WKNN preprocessing and model fitting.
+- For every fold, mask the held-out associations before WKNN preprocessing and model fitting.
-* Construct the internal validation partition exclusively from the masked training associations of the corresponding outer fold.
-* Mask the internal validation associations before WKNN preprocessing and model fitting during parameter tuning.
-* Keep the outer split, internal validation partition, and random seed identical across all candidate parameter settings.
-* Never use the held-out outer test associations to select hyperparameters or calculate the parameter-selection criterion.
+- Calculate the parameter-selection criterion using the run-level `AUC + AUPR`, corresponding to `A_AUC_values(1) + m_A_AUPR_values(1)`.
+- After parameter selection, keep the selected settings fixed for the reported repeated 10-fold cross-validation and drug-side cold-start evaluations.
-* Use identical repeated splits or an identical held-out target-drug order across all compared methods.
+- Use identical repeated splits or an identical held-out target-drug order across all compared methods.
-* Use distinct MAT filenames for different datasets, methods, evaluation settings, and ablation variants.
+- Use distinct MAT filenames for different datasets, methods, evaluation settings, and ablation variants.
-* Regenerate the relevant CSV files whenever a source MAT result file is changed.
+- Regenerate the relevant CSV files whenever a source MAT result file is changed.
-* Generate the CSV display values directly from the verified MAT result files rather than from manually entered manuscript values.
+- Generate the CSV display values directly from the verified MAT result files rather than from manually entered manuscript values.

 # A Quickstart Guide
 Users can immediately start using multiGMF by running `Demo_multiGMF.m` in MATLAB.